-You have booked your mountain bike holiday to Morzine, accomodation, lift pass, food, bike prepped and beer money saved, now you are trying to work out the logistics.
-If you haven't decided travel to stay with MTB Beds at one of our Riders Weeks properties you're covered, we organise the transfers.
+You have booked your mountain bike holiday to Morzine, accomodation, lift pass, food, bike prepped and spending money saved, now you are trying to work out the logistics.
+If you have decided to stay with MTB Beds at one of our Riders Weeks properties you're covered, we organise the transfers.

 If you haven't, you'll need to decide how to get here.
-Whether you have booked with us or not, don't worry we got you covered, having tried each different route personally we can tell you the best ways to get here depending on what you need, give this a read it is a real time-saver.
+Whether you have booked with us or not, don't worry we got your back, having tried each different route personally we can tell you the best ways to get here depending on what you need, give this a read, it is a real time-saver.
 If you have booked self catered accommodation in Morzine with MTB Beds, add any questions or requests to your booking area and we'll figure it with you.

 So what is the best way to travel to Morzine?

 We have been receiving a lot of emails regarding the best way to travel to Morzine for the Summer MTB season.
 Hopefully we can help you make a decision!

 If you are driving to Morzine by car and you live in the South of the country, your best bet is to head over to Dover and jump on one of the many ferries that travel from Dover to Calais each hour.